valkey-io/valkey-py/docs/clustering.rst

 **Read Only Mode**

-By default, Redis Cluster always returns MOVE redirection response on accessing a replica node.
+By default, Valkey Cluster always returns MOVE redirection response on accessing a replica node.
 You can overcome this limitation and scale read commands by triggering READONLY mode.

-To enable READONLY mode pass read_from_replicas=True to RedisCluster constructor.
+To enable READONLY mode pass read_from_replicas=True to ValkeyCluster constructor.
 When set to true, read commands will be assigned between the primary and its replications in a Round-Robin manner.